Muon anomalous magnetic moment and Right handed sterile neutrino: Introduction

 \section{Introduction}

 Over the past decades, despite the great success of the SM of particle physics, it still challenged by some experimental anomalies, such as dark matter (DM) relic density \cite{Green:2021jrr, Roszkowski:2004jc}, mass of neutrinos \cite{SNO:2002hgz}, and baryon asymmetry of the Universe \cite{Canetti:2012zc}.
+These enduring anomalies suggest that the SM is incomplete and new physics beyond the SM may be required to address these issues.

 Another long-standing anomaly is related to the $\boldsymbol{\mu}$AMM, $a_{\boldsymbol{\mu}}\equiv (g-2)_{\boldsymbol{\mu}}/2$.
 More recently, it has been reported a new measurement of $a_\mu$ using data collected in 2019 (Run-2) and 2020 (Run-3) by the Muon $(g-2)$ Experiment at Fermi National Accelerator Laboratory (FNAL) \cite{Muong-2:2023cdq} as well as the Brookhaven National Laboratory (BNL) \cite{Muong-2:2006rrc}